dnhansen/maths-resources/README.md

 1. Bauer, *Measure and Integration Theory*.
 I haven't read most of this book, but it seems like a perfectly respectable first introduction to measure theory.
 If the 'sequel' *Probability Theory* (see [below](#probability-theory)) is any indication, this book is certain to be clear and well-motivated.

     The parts that I *have* read are, first of all: The sections on product measures and convolutions of measures.
 Both of these are excellent, and the latter in particular is a great way to pick up the results about convolutions needed in probability theory.
 And secondly the section on convergence of Radon measures, in which Bauer introduces vague and weak convergence of measures, both of which are of central importance in probability theory.
 This is only done in any detail for measures on locally compact Hausdorff spaces, so for the corresponding theory for metric spaces one must go elsewhere (see e.g. Billingsley [below](#probability-theory)).

+    Note however that Bauer's Radon measures are *inner* regular instead of *outer* regular.
+See my notes on Schwartz' *Radon Measures on Arbitrary Topological Spaces and Cylindrical Measures* below.

 2. Cohn, *Measure Theory*.
 As with Bauer above I haven't read much of this book, but it seems a quite popular introduction to the subject.
 The chapter on Polish spaces is particularly nice.